Sammy Gravano: Drug conviction

 By the late 1990s, Gravano had re-engaged in criminal activity.
-He partnered with a local youth gang known as the "Devil Dogs" after his son, Gerard, became friends with the gang's 23-year-old leader, Michael Papa.
-Gravano started a major ecstasy trafficking organization, selling over 30,000 tablets and grossing $500,000 a week.
+His son, Gerard, became friends with 23-year-old Michael Papa, a Devil Dogs gang leader.
+Gravano started a major ecstasy trafficking organization, selling over 30,000 tablets and reportedly grossing $500,000 a week.

 In February 2000, Gravano and nearly 40 other ring members — including his ex-wife Debra, daughter Karen, and Gerard — were arrested on federal and state drug charges.
 Gravano was implicated by informants in his own drug ring, as well as by recorded conversations in which he discussed drug profits with Debra and Karen.

 On May 25, 2001, Gravano pleaded guilty in a New York federal court to drug trafficking charges.
 On June 29, 2001, Gravano pleaded guilty in Phoenix to the state charges.

 In 2002, Gravano was diagnosed with Graves' disease, a thyroid disorder that can cause fatigue, weight loss with increased appetite, and hair loss.

 On September 7, 2002, after numerous delays, Gravano was sentenced in New York to 20 years in prison.
-A month later, he was also sentenced in Arizona to 19 years in prison to run concurrently.
-Gravano served his sentence at ADX Florence, part of it being in solitary confinement.
+A month later, he was also sentenced in Arizona to 19 years in prison, to run concurrently, but was also granted lifetime supervised release and a $100,000 fine.
+Gravano served his sentence at ADX Florence in Fremont County, Colorado, part of it being in solitary confinement.
 Gerard Gravano received nine years in prison in October 2002.
 Debra and Karen Gravano also pleaded guilty and received several years on probation.
-In November 2003, Sammy and Karen were ordered to pay $805,713.41 as reimbursement for court costs and investigative expenses relating to an earlier drug ring judgment.
+In November 2003, Sammy and Karen were ordered to pay $805,713 as reimbursement for court costs and investigative expenses relating to an earlier drug ring judgment.

-On February 24, 2003, New Jersey state prosecutors announced Gravano's indictment for ordering the 1980 murder of NYPD detective Peter Calabro by murderer Richard Kuklinski.
+On February 24, 2003, New Jersey state prosecutors announced Gravano's indictment for ordering the 1980 killing of NYPD detective Peter Calabro by murderer Richard "the Iceman" Kuklinski.
 Gravano denied any involvement in Calabro's death and rejected a plea deal, under which he would have received no additional jail time if he confessed to the crime and implicated all his accomplices.
 The charges against Gravano were dropped after Kuklinski's death in 2006.

-In August 2015, Gravano's request to leave prison early was denied for reasons citing his "longstanding reputation for extreme violence".
+In August 2015, Gravano's request to leave prison early was denied due to his "long-standing reputation for extreme violence".

+Gravano was listed as being in the Arizona state prison system, at a CO Special Services unit.
+He was initially scheduled for release in March 2019; however, he was released on September 18, 2017.

+Media appearances

-In 2013, National Geographic Channel dramatized Gravano's ecstasy ring in a scene in the Banged Up Abroad episode "Raving Arizona", televised worldwide.
+In 2013, National Geographic Channel dramatized Gravano's ecstasy ring in a scene in the Locked Up Abroad episode "Raving Arizona", televised worldwide.
 The episode told the story of ecstasy dealer "English" Shaun Attwood, who was Gravano's main competitor in the Arizona ecstasy market.

-Gravano was listed as being in the Arizona state prison system at a CO Special Services unit.
-He was initially scheduled to be released in March 2019, however, was released early on September 18, 2017.

 In December 2020, Gravano started a YouTube channel and a podcast titled Our Thing.